 Soy flour can be found in most grocery stores and health food shops.
 However, it’s always best to choose the freshest product available to ensure optimum quality.
 It’s also important to check the expiration date for guaranteed freshness.
 In case you can’t find soy flour in your area, you can also buy it online.
 Some big brands have their own websites, while most of them can also be found on Amazon.

 If you wish to use soy flour at home to see if it enhances your bread, upon opening a pack or bag of soy flour, you may want to stir it.
-This is to give you a more accurate measurement if you refuse to use scales (not recommended!).
+This is to give you a more accurate measurement if you are not using scales (not recommended!).
+The soy flour can be added to any bread recipe with the dry ingredients and kneaded.
+As soy flour absorbs a lot of water you will need to increase the hydration of your recipe.
+For 1 part of soy flour, add 1½ of extra water to the dough recipe.

 Both defatted and full-fat soy flour should be stored in the refrigerator or freezer.